JoeTonDev/JoeTonDev/README.md

 ### Hi there 👋
 Full-stack developer focusing on APIs and algorithmic trading.
 I'm looking to collaborate on any algorithmic trading project.
-Rust, JavaScript/TypeScript, React, and Node.
+Rust, Python, Typescript, React.